latent-to/developer-docs/docs/keys/proxies/index.md

 - **Real account**: The account whose identity and funds are at stake.
 - **Delegate account**: The account with access to tokens in the real account and allowed to perform certain actions for the real account.
 - **ProxyType**: A call filter that restricts which calls can be made by the delegate account.
-- **Delay/announcement**: Optional time window before a proxy action can be executed.
+- **Delay/announcement**: Optional time-lock period (in blocks) before a proxy action can be executed.
+A delay of `0` means the proxy can be used immediately without announcements.
+A non-zero delay requires the delegate to announce calls first, wait for the delay period to pass, then execute them, giving the real account time to review and reject unwanted operations.

 ## Common use cases